-Dr. Evan Goldstein says he’s seen firsthand the positive effect of CBD on his patients.
+Dr. Evan Goldstein says he’s seen CBD’s positive effect on his patients firsthand.

 “These products work.
-They obviously need to be taken into context and used correctly, but they can enhance the experience and make things a little more pleasurable,” says Goldstein, the founder and CEO of Bespoke Surgical, an anal surgery practice that focuses on the sexual wellness, education, and comfort of the LGBTQ+ community.
+They obviously need to be taken into context and used correctly, but they can enhance the experience and make things a little more pleasurable,” says Goldstein, the founder and CEO of Bespoke Surgical.
+This is an anal surgery practice that focuses on sexual wellness, education, and comfort in LGBTQ+ communities.

 “Most of my knowledge of the benefits of CBD is coming from my patients.
 But as we see this become more regulated, there will be more studies done.”